-At Immigrant Welcome Center, our mission is to empower immigrants by connecting them to the resources they need to thrive.
+At Immigrant Welcome Center, our mission is to be a trusted partner and advocate for all immigrants.
 We support this through our programming and work with community partners and local leaders.
 Scroll down to learn more.

 What We Do

 Immigrant Welcome Center Connect Resource Database